Shangri-La Trailhead & Campground

 Welcome to Shangri-La Trailhead & Campground

-If you are looking for an idyllic spot to go camping during Florida’s mild winters, or if you are looking to hike, bike and particularly to take a horseback ride, then this is your place.
+If you are looking to hike, bike or take a horseback ride, then this is your place.

-Located along the southern boundary of the Cross Florida Greenway in the rolling sandhills 5 miles west of I-75 off of the County Road 484 exit.
-Situated just south of one of the historic sea-level Cross Florida Ship Canal diggings, Shangri La provides optimal access and overnight opportunities to explore the myriad network of well-marked trails through xeric hammock.
+The Shangri-La Trailhead and Campground is located along the southern boundary of the Cross Florida Greenway in the rolling sandhills 5 miles west of I-75 off the County Road 484 exit.
+Situated just south of one of the historic sea-level Cross Florida Ship Canal diggings, Shangri-La provides optimal access and overnight opportunities to explore the myriad network of well-marked trails through xeric hammock.

 Shangri-La has an ample day-use equestrian and bike trailhead with a picnic pavilion and restrooms with potable water.
-The campground has 24 campsites available that can be reserved via Reserve America up to 11 months in advance.
 The compacted shell sites have communal water and a full bathhouse facility.
 The sites do not have power; however, generators are acceptable to use except during quiet hours.
 There are also two covered picnic pavilions in the campground.
 Campground hosts are on-site 365 days a year.
 The campground also has nearby supply shops as well as numerous restaurants only a couple of miles away.

 Plan Your Visit